Kneeba921/Kneeba921/README.md

 ### Hi there 👋

-I'm a current student of CNA's Enterprise Web Development program in my second semester of study.
+I'm a current student of CNA's Enterprise Web Development program in my second year of study.

 <!--
 **Kneeba921/Kneeba921** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.